-- Foreign Resident Inquiry Form (NB5158) must be completed and submitted prior to submitting a formal submission - A completed Financial Supplement for Personal Insurance (NB5125) or Financial Supplement for Business Insurance (NB5124) - Five-year medical history - The APS must be provided in English.
-John Hancock does not cover translation fees and the translator should be at arm's length to the sale - For foreign nationals only, also submit the following: - Broker's Cover Letter of Introduction outlining the need for insurance, source of referral, background information and other publicly available information - Proof of identity (e.g., copy of passport or Visa) - Letter of reference from financial institution with account value and duration of relationship.
+- ✓ Foreign Resident Inquiry Form (NB5158) submit with informal application - ✓ A broker's cover letter of introduction, to include detailed travel information.
+(See "Tips to Packaging Your Case" on page 47) - ✓ A completed Financial Supplement for Personal Insurance (NB5125) OR Financial Supplement for Business Insurance (NB5124) - ✔ Proof of identity (e.g., copy of passport or visa) - ✓ Letter of reference from financial institution with account value and duration of relationship.
 If not provided, detailed account statements must be submitted to support the declarations on the Financial Supplement for Personal Insurance (NB5125) or Financial Supplement for Business Insurance (NB5124)